xnv411/kernel-wrappers/README.md

 > This library is NOT production ready, feel free to create PRs that would make it stable and cleaner.

 ## Usage
 First, you have to override placement new/delete.
-It's fairly easy, and the signature should be likewise this:
+It's fairly easy, and the signature should look this:
 ```cpp
 void* __cdecl operator new(size_t size, const bool& paged, ULONG tag = detail::DRIVER_TAG);
 void* __cdecl operator new[](size_t size, const bool& paged, ULONG tag = detail::DRIVER_TAG);